chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 ## Payment Flow

+### Payment Timing Summary by Group Type

+1. **Birthday Groups**:
+   - Payments happen **once per year** when each person's birthday occurs
+   - Each member's birthday is individual (different dates)
+   - Payment timing: On birthday or 1 day before (based on user's payment preference)

+2. **Subscription Groups**:
+   - Payments happen **recurring** on the deadline day set in the group
+   - **Always uses the deadline date set in the group** - not when user joined or when group was created
+   - **Monthly subscriptions**: Payment on the deadline day each month (e.g., 12th of each month)
+   - **Annual subscriptions**: Payment on the deadline day/month each year (e.g., 15th of December each year)
+   - Admin can change the deadline day (and month for annual) - payments will be debited on the updated deadline day
+   - Payment timing: On deadline day or 1 day before (based on user's payment preference)

+3. **General Groups**:
+   - Payments happen **once** - not recurring (one-time deadline)
+   - Once the deadline passes, that's it - no more automatic payments
+   - **If deadline has passed**: Auto-pay cannot be enabled (validation blocks it)
+   - **If auto-pay already enabled and deadline passes**: Auto-pay should be disabled (no more payments possible)
+   - Payment timing: On deadline day or 1 day before (based on user's payment preference)

 ### Automatic Collection Flow

 ```
 BIRTHDAY EXAMPLE:

+**Note:** Birthday payments happen once per year when each person's birthday occurs.
+Each member's birthday is individual.

 1. User's birthday arrives (or 1 day before, based on payment preference)
    ↓